mehul293/VSD-Workshop/README.md

 #### Installation of basic EDA tools

 1.Click on VSD IAT, Go to "Lab Instances".
 Then under "Links", click on the "link" icon.
 Click bottom left, System tools > LXTerminal.

-2.Now type the command "yosys".
-What do you see next?
+##### yosys is synthesis tool which is used to convert the rtl code into gate level netlist.
+To open the yosys tool, we use the command yosys.

 ![d1s4m3](https://user-images.githubusercontent.com/80052874/110325245-19d9da00-803d-11eb-862c-efb165e05588.PNG)

 #### sta
+#### #“which” is command used to shows the loction/directory path of tool/folder.Linux which command is used to identify the location of a given executable that is executed when you type the executable name (command) in the terminal prompt.
+The command searches for the executable specified as an argument in the directories listed in the PATH environment variable.
 which sta
 ![which sta](https://user-images.githubusercontent.com/80052874/110325370-44c42e00-803d-11eb-8bb7-c7884475d507.PNG)